Once you've purchased your Turnstile, it is time to install it. In this manual you will find all the steps necessary to install the Turnstile.

 - IMPORTANT: if the turnstile is more than 15 feet / 5 meters away from the PC, you will need a special (active) extension cable for the USB connection to work.
-In example like the one you can buy here: https://www.amazon.com/s?k=KNCRP6050&ref=nb_sb_noss (You need a regular network cable like cat5e for the extension )
+In example like the one you can buy here.
+Extend the pair with a regular network cable in between like CAT5e.

 The final diagram showing all the connections.